-An Australian coming-of-age novel, coming soon.
+An Australian coming-of-age novel, coming out 4th June 2019.

 Seb longs for another life.
 A life far away from the remote farm that is now his home.
 A life far away from his mundane chores and short-tempered father.
 But when Jake – the captivating boy Seb’s same age – moves into the derelict farm behind his, Seb wonders if all this will change.
 Or even better, they’ll find a way to escape together.